jordannholmes/FinalProject/README.md

 ## Instructions
 Our ultimate goal is to obtain only the unique genus and species combinations.
 After this we will input this data to RStudio.
-Steps are as follows:
+Steps in Shell are as follows:

 1) Remove lines with ';' and lines with no taxonomy provided, denoted by a blank line: